Listen for a second mum, that’s the sweet sound of silence. Baby dummies are a godsend for soothing newborns, one suck at a time.

 When can I introduce a dummy?

-Bottle-fed babies can use pacifiers from birth.
-If you’re breastfeeding, wait 4-6 weeks in order to establish a good nursing routine.
-However, studies have shown that unrestricted dummy use in healthy, full-term infants has no impact on the continuation of breastfeeding.
+Bottle-fed babies can use dummies from birth.
+If you’re breastfeeding, it’s recommended to wait 4-6 weeks in order to establish a good nursing routine.
+That said, studies have shown that unrestricted dummy use in healthy, full-term newborns has no impact on the continuation of breastfeeding.

 How should I clean a pacifier?

-Sterilise dummies for babies under six months.
-Babies over six months are more resistant to infections and you will only need to wash the dummy in soap and water.
+If babies are younger than six months it’s recommended to sterilise dummies for newborns.
+Tots over six months are more resistant to infections and you only need to wash the pacifier in soapy water.
+Always clean baby’s dummy regularly.

 This article is curated by our Editors and includes affiliates and/or paid inclusions.
 See our Disclosure Policy.

-Know a pacifier we should add to our list?
+Use a different dummy that you think we should add to our list?
 Contact us and let us know.

 Read these roundups next …

 If you’re after more helpful products for bub, you’re in the right spot.
-From swaddles to cloth nappies, our lists include Australia’s most coveted brands and stores.
+From swaddles to cloth nappies, our product lists include Australia’s most coveted brands.
+They’re the place to find the unique brands no one else knows about!

 Continue your search for the best dummies